 Just before the gammon is cooked, peel and boil your potatoes for 15 minutes until slightly softened.
 Prepare your carrots and onion.

-Once the gammon is cooked, remove it from the slow cooker and allow it to cool a little whilst your prepare the glaze.
+Once the gammon is ready, remove it from the slow cooker and allow it to cool a little whilst your prepare the glaze.